Cloud-Blaze/ai-context-vault/README.md

 ### ✨ Core Features

-- **Context Saving (Hotkey: CTRL/CMD+I):**
+### 🔹 Context Saving (Hotkey: CTRL/CMD+I):

 Capture selected text from any AI chat and securely store it, tied to the chat’s unique URL.

-- **Context Management UI (Hotkey: CTRL/CMD+J):**
+### 🔹 Context Management UI (or new button in corner) (Hotkey: CTRL/CMD+J):

 A floating overlay enables you to view, edit, and delete context entries, along with managing bookmarks in one place.

-- **Bookmarks (Hotkey: CTRL/CMD+B):**
+### 🔹 Bookmarks (Hotkey: CTRL/CMD+B):

 Save key parts of your conversation with detailed anchors, editable labels, and timestamps.
 Your bookmarks sync seamlessly via GitHub Gist.

-- **GitHub Gist Sync:**
+### 🔹 GitHub Gist Sync:

 Automatically back up and sync your saved context and bookmarks across all devices using a personal access token (PAT) with gist scope.

+### 🔹 Bookmarks (CMD/CTRL+B)

+Highlight and label important chat replies.
+Bookmarks stay visible across sessions.

+### 🔹 Persona Profile (New)

+Define a **global system prompt**—like “You are a startup growth hacker AI”—that is injected into every chat. (with ALT+ENTER)
+Set it once from the Options page.
+Active until changed.

+### 🔹 Language Mode (New)

+Tell the AI how to respond: English, French, Hindi, Japanese, etc.
+Language preference is injected along with context.

+### 🔹 Tone of response and writing style

+A simple tool that builds the sentence for how you want your AI to respond.

+### 🔹 Prompt Explorer (New)

+Instant access to 150,000+ categorized prompts.
+Dive into any field (e.g. Design → UX → Mobile UI Audits) with one click.
+Perfect for learning workflows, getting unstuck, or teaching AI new tricks.

 ---